-Cerasee tea is a natural home remedy for many ailments in Jamaica.
-Jamaican natives promote several Cerasee tea benefits for generations.
+Cerasee tea is a natural home remedy in Jamaica.
+Jamaican natives have promoted several Cerasee tea benefits for generations.

-They use the tea as medicine for treating stomach aches, skin infestions, detoxifying the bod, hypertension, and diabetes.
+They use the tea as medicine for treating issues such as stomach aches, skin infections, detoxifying the blood, hypertension, and diabetes.

-In 2017 345 people from western Jamaica responded to a survey asking about using Cerasee tea.
-The participants had been diagnosed with either Hypertension and or type 2 Diabetes.
+In 2017 345 people from western Jamaica responded to a survey asking about their use of Cerasee tea.
+The participants had been diagnosed with either high blood pressure and or type 2 Diabetes.

 So what is Cerasee tea good for?
-Continue reading to discover the seven Cerasee tea benefits that may surprise you.
+Continue reading as we explore seven Cerasee tea benefits that may surprise you.
 We’ll also look Cerasee tea side effects.

 Cerasee Tea Benefits

 However, studies of Cerasee leaves, and stems also verified similar benefits.
-For example, one report stated the extracts of the plant, including Cerasee leaves used in both animal and human studies showed potential for lowering blood glucose levels.
+For example, one report stated the extracts of the plant, including Cerasee leaves used in both animal and human studies confirm Cerasee tea potential for lowering blood glucose levels.

 Cerasee tea is a potassium rich food.
-Potassium lowers blood pressure by ridding the body of excess sodium.
+Potassium lowers blood pressure by getting rid of excess sodium from the body.

 This makes it easier for blood to flow freely.
 When blood is able to flow freely though blood vessels, it results in lower blood pressure.

-Beta carotene is found in many of the foods we eat.
-The body converts beta carotene into Vitamin A. And Vitamin A helps protect the eyes from blindness as wells as other vision problems we face as we get older.
+When we consume foods that are rich in beta carotene the body converts Beta carotene into Vitamin A. Vitamin A helps protect the eyes from blindness as well as other vision problems that comes with getting older.

 Lack of Iron can lead to tiredness and lack of energy.
 The Iron in Cerasee tea may supply the energy boost your body needs.

 Riboflavin (Vitamin B-2) turns the foods you eat into usable fuel for your body.
 Cerasee has both iron and Riboflavin.
-So you can supercharge your energy levels by drinking Cerasee tea.
+So it may be possible to supercharge your energy levels by drinking a cup of Cerasee tea.

 So what is Cerasee tea really good for?
 Let’s explore seven Cerasee benefits that you may find surprising.